digital-preservation-is-people/digipres-codes-of-conduct/README.md

 ## Contributing

-* Anyone free to make pull requests for new links (one per link)
+* Anyone free to make pull requests for new links (one per link is ideal)
 * Anyone free to make pull requests with re-organisation efforts
 * [Perma.cc all links and re-submit (10 Perma Allowed Per Colleague Per Month)](http://perma.cc)